BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 ----------------------------------
 A clear, tested and efficient configuration in GAIN has the following minimum criteria:

-1. A single consolidated SpecFlow .feature file exists for this configuration (multiple SpecFlows must be exceptions) SpecFlow must be at right place (rule 'Jump to test' opens  SpecFlows file) [link](#-only-a-single-specflow-file-should-exist-in-test-folders)
+1. A single consolidated SpecFlow .feature file exists for this configuration [link](#-only-a-single-specflow-file-should-exist-in-test-folders)
+	- multiple SpecFlows must be exceptions
+	- SpecFlow must be at right place (rule 'Jump to test' opens  SpecFlows file)
-1. The interpretation of the original business requirement is explicitly written and reviewed in the SpecFlow A comment details rule and how to read examples.A comment details rule and how to read examples. [link](#-business-requirement-is-explicitly-written-in-the-specflow)
+1. The interpretation of the original business requirement is explicitly written and reviewed in the SpecFlow [link](#-business-requirement-is-explicitly-written-in-the-specflow)
+	- A comment details rule and how to read examples
 1. The SpecFlow contains sufficient test cases, including cases with missing data [link](#-specflow-has-enough-test-cases)
 1. The configuration has comments pointing to corresponding sections of the the SpecFlow for reference [link](#-configuration-code-must-have-comments-pointing-to-specflow-scenario-outlines)
 1. All test cases PASS [link](#-all-test-cases-pass)
     - No scripting/blocking errors
     - No business errors
-1. The configuration code re-uses official templates as much as possible and handles common sources of error [link](#-gain-specific-coding-guidelines)
+1. The configuration code handles common sources of error [link](#-gain-specific-coding-guidelines)
+	- Config re-uses official templates as much as possible
 1. The configuration uses efficient methods to optimize execution speed [link](#-best-practices-to-structure-a-transformation)
 2. Configuration has been checked by a second team member [link](#-four-eyes-check-by-second-developer-or-ba)